Open Bible Data Home About News OET Key

 τὸν πηλὸν ἐποίησεν ὁ Ἰησοῦς, καὶ ἀνέῳξεν αὐτοῦ τοὺς ὀφθαλμούς

 The negative reaction of the Pharisees described in the following verses is based on their belief that, according to their religious law, Jesus’ actions were considered to be work.
 Therefore, they believed that he was disobeying God’s command to rest and not work on the Sabbath.
 (See: lawofmoses and works and sabbath).
-If this might confuse your readers, you could express the meaning explicitly.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [Jesus made the mud and opened his eyes.
 These were two deeds the Pharisees considered to be work.]

 Note 3 topic: figures-of-speech / metonymy